Best project management software for finance teams in 2026

 - Free plan: Basic features available at no cost for small teams.

-If you're interested in tools similar to Notion then we have made a list of Notion alternatives.
+If you want to compare similar tools, we also have a list of Notion alternatives.

-What people think about Notion:
+What users say about Notion:

 "Notion helps our finance team keep everything in one place.
 We use it for project management, budget tracking, and as a knowledge base for finance procedures."